PaddlePaddle/Paddle/doc/cluster/aws/paddlepaddle_on_aws_with_kubernetes.md

 ```

-Now you can use administration tool `kubectl` to operate the cluster.
+Now you can use Kubernetes administration tool `kubectl` to operate the cluster, let's give `kubectl get nodes` a try.
-By default, `kubectl` will use the kubeconfig file generated during the cluster startup for authenticating against the API, the location is in `~/.kube/config`.

 ###Setup PaddlePaddle Environment on AWS